 This candied sweet potatoes recipe is the perfect holiday side dish.
-These potatoes are lightly caramelized and covered with the most delicious sauce.
-Easy to make and delicious, you’ll need to add this candied sweet potatoes recipe to your menu.
+These potatoes are tender, caramelized and covered with the most delicious sauce.
+Easy to make and incredibly delicious, you’ll want to add this candied sweet potatoes recipe to your holiday menu.

 About this Candied Sweet Potatoes Recipe

 Growing up, my mom always made us a similar recipe for Thanksgiving.
 My sisters and I would battle over who got the piece with the crispiest edge.
 My mom’s version is slightly different than this recipe.
 However, in my opinion, the vanilla and extra spices give the sauce a little extra something that tastes so delicious.

 These candied sweet potatoes are fork tender and melt in your mouth when you’re eating them.
 So, if you love candied sweet potatoes, you have to give this recipe a try.